K'inich Waaw

 Animal Skull, also known as Lizard Head, Animal Skull II and Ete II (before 562 – c.
 593), was an ajaw of the Maya city of Tikal.
 He took the throne after 562, reigning until c.
 593. He was a son of Fire Cross and Lady Hand Sky of Bahlam.

+Biography

+K'inich Waaw ruled during what's known as the Tikal Hiatus where no stelae have been found (or possibly created) due to attacks from neighboring cities.
+Very little is known about his early life except that he most likely is an outsider of Tikal, maybe even a usurper.

+Him being foreign to Tikal comes from the fact that he lacks the Kaloomte' (Tikal Lord Title) title in his name.
+Furthermore, what artifacts that do mention him that exists usually references his mother.
+This is often interpreted as his matrilineal background being grounds for his legitimacy.